 Faisal: I mean love is all around us, not just humans, but animals love each other as well.

 Richie: Cos I think, cos we did, we weren’t, and like we said yeah about Jellyfish yeah, that we’re gonna do something different.
 And then we just, we just come up with this thing innit, all this stuff with Arti and that and we just do our own, our own Jellyfish version, our own one.
-When we go upstairs I move around a lot, Arti always says NAME stay still I said I can’t stay still cos I like, cos we do a lot of things innit with like, cos when you come in you say do this like activity, do this exercise.
+When we go upstairs I move around a lot, Arti always says 'Richie stay still' I said I can’t stay still cos I like, cos we do a lot of things innit with like, cos when you come in you say do this like activity, do this exercise.
 And we like do clapping, clicking that kind of stuff.
 It’s moving around innit.

 Labake: Yeah Nicholas when he did the picture, the moving pictures, and um, we had to go and hide in that, that little area and they had his, you could see his face.
 That was, I liked that.